department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 </div>

-You must file a claim for a non-service-connected burial allowance within 2 years after the Veteran’s burial or cremation.
-If a Veteran’s discharge was upgraded from dishonorable to another discharge type, you must file for an allowance claim within 2 years after the discharge update.
-There's no time limit to file for a service-connected burial, plot, or interment allowance.
+You’ll need to file a claim for a non-service-connected burial allowance within 2 years after the Veteran’s burial or cremation.
+If a Veteran’s discharge was upgraded from dishonorable to another discharge type, you’ll need to file for a burial allowance within 2 years after the discharge update.
+There’s no time limit to file for a service-connected burial, plot, or interment allowance.

 ### What kind of benefits can I get?